Pleasure & Pain (112 album): Commercial performance

 Pleasure & Pain debuted at number four on the US Billboard 200 chart, with sales of 118,000 copies its first week of release.
 This marked the group's second top-ten album on the chart.
-On July 15, 2005, it was certified gold by the Recording Industry Association of America (RIAA) for sales of over 500,000 copies in the United States.
+On July 15, 2005, it was certified Gold by the Recording Industry Association of America (RIAA) for shipments figures of over 500,000 copies in the United States.